Stage 4 - space and geometry – 2D space

 Students need to have confidence in using a formula to find the circumference of a circle, understand that sector is a fraction of a circle and have a well-developed understanding of perimeter.
 Review of each of these areas is encouraged before they are combined in more challenging perimeter problems.

 1. Review the use of formula to find the circumference of a circle.
 Students need to apply either of the formulas below to calculate the circumference of a circle with confidence, given a particular radius or diameter.
 At this stage students should also have modelled concepts around rounding.
 It should be noted that π is an irrational number and answers can be given rounded to a given number of places or in exact form (in terms of π).
 Appropriate use of approximations of π and the calculator should also be discussed.
-Formulas and examples are shown below.

 Calculate the circumference, given radius = 6 cm.